-NOTE: Windows 2000 plug and play technology will automatically install a default driver for the 1-GB FCA adapter, but not the 2-GB FCA adapter.
+NOTE: Windows 2000 Datacenter plug and play technology automatically installs a default driver for the 1-GB FCA adapter, but not the 2-GB FCA adapter.

-- 1. From the Windows 2000 Start Menu, select Settings, then open Control Panel. - 2.
-From Administrative Tools, select Computer Management, then open Device Manager. - 3.
-Once Device Manger is open, select SCSI and RAID controllers to select the driver type.
-Select Emulex LP6000/7000/8000/9000/850/950, PCI-Fibre Channel Adapter.

-- 4. Open the Properties screen by right-clicking and selecting Properties, once Properties is open, select the Driver tab. - 5.
+- 1. From the Windows 2000 Datacenter Start Menu, select Settings, then open Control Panel. - 2.
+From Administrative Tools, select Computer Management, then open Device Manager. - Once Device Manager is open, select SCSI and RAID controllers to select the driver type.
+Select Emulex LP6000/7000/8000/9000/850/950, PCI-Fibre Channel Adapter. - 4.
+Open the Properties dialog box by right-clicking and selecting Properties, and then select the Driver tab. - 5.
 From the Driver screen, select the Update Driver button to begin the Upgrade Device Driver Wizard. - 6.
 From the second screen of the wizard, select Display a list of the known drivers for this device so that I can choose a specific driver. - 7.
-In the third screen of the wizard, click the Have Disk button, then the Install From Disk Box will appear.
+In the third screen of the wizard, click the Have Disk button.
+The the Install From Disk Box appears.
 Select Browse. - 8.
 From Browse, select CD-ROM.
 Then, from the CD that came with your kit, open the FCA folder. - 9.
 Once the FCA folder opens, select the WIN2K folder for OEM set up.
 Proceed through the remaining steps of the wizard to complete the driver installation.